-If you lack discipline, switching from an office job to a remote one and work with a distributed team can go two ways.
-It can either make you feel too comfortable and too tempted to slack, or it can pull you out from your comfort zone and make you a more disciplined person in time.
+If you lack discipline, switching from an office job to a remote one and working with a distributed team can go two ways.
+It can either make you feel too comfortable and too tempted to slack, or it can pull you out from your comfort zone and make you a more disciplined person.

 Since I started working here, I didn’t just get to work with an awesome team and for an awesome product, but I also developed new skills and most importantly, I became more disciplined and more organized.

 I am not the only one working remotely at Teamweek.
-The whole team is distributed, and we are spread in about 9 countries.
+The whole team is distributed, and we are spread across 9 countries.

-Certainly, working with distributed teams has its perks, but it can also be incredibly challenging.
+Certainly, working with a distributed team has its perks, but it can also be incredibly challenging.